Lawmakers facing off with GameStop saga’s key players | WTOP

 The episode has been portrayed as a victory of the little guy over Wall Street titans, but not everyone is buying it.
 Lawmakers from both parties are among the skeptics.

 GameStop shares soared 1,600% in January before falling back to Earth.
-Entangled in the drama are huge short-selling hedge funds, a social media message board and ordinary investors wanting in on the hottest new trade.
+The drama entangled huge short-selling hedge funds, a social media message board and ordinary investors wanting in on the hottest new trade.

+Among those testifying remotely for the hearing being held by the House Financial Services Committee are Vlad Tenev, CEO of Robinhood, which operates an online trading platform that is popular with individual investors.
+In his prepared testimony, Tenev defended Robinhood against allegations that trading restrictions it put in place disadvantaged those smaller investors in favor of bigger institutional clients.

+Also appearing is Keith Gill, who earned a handsome profit and a legion of online followers for making the case for GameStop shares on Reddit and YouTube long before the big surge in the price in January.
+Gill, known as Roaring Kitty on YouTube, is known for his cat-themed T-shirts and a bright red runner’s headband in widely followed videos.

-The House Financial Services Committee holds a hearing Thursday.
-The head of the panel, Rep. Maxine Waters, D-Calif., is homing in on hedge funds, which she says have a history of “predatory short-selling.”
+The head of the Financial Services Committee, Rep. Maxine Waters, D-Calif., is homing in on hedge funds, which she says have a history of “predatory short-selling.”

 “We must deal with the hedge funds whose unethical conduct directly led to the recent market volatility,” Waters said in a statement.

 With short-selling, investors bet a stock’s price will drop.
-Defenders of the practice say it’s a tool for uncovering a stock’s true value and due-diligence investigating of companies.
+Defenders of the practice say it’s a tool for uncovering a stock’s true value and hedging against possible losses.

-The players in the hearing include a swaggering 34-year-old YouTube personality and GameStop evangelist; one of the richest and most prominent investment tycoons; and the CEO of the online platform Robinhood that hosted a tsunami of speculative GameStop trading but faced intense criticism for restricting trading at the height of the frenzy.

-The CEO, Vlad Tenev, is denying speculation from some lawmakers that Robinhood acted to favor its big Wall Street clients when it blocked customers on Jan.
-28 from buying shares of GameStop and a dozen other companies.
-The restrictions lasted in some form for days.

 “Any allegation that Robinhood acted to help hedge funds or other special interests to the detriment of our customers is absolutely false and market-distorting rhetoric,” Tenev says in written testimony prepared for the hearing.
 “Our customers are our top priority.”